A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Situating with Respect to Other Modal Logics Characterising Bisimilarities

 A direct semantics of classical \OM, in the style of Milner, Parrow and Walker~\cite{Milner93}, is presented in Fig.~\ref{figure:classicalOM}.
-Observe histories are not employed in the classical semantics since inputs are instantiated eagerly, immediately after performing an input transition.
+Observe histories are not employed in the classical semantics since inputs are instantiated eagerly, immediately after performing an input transition (see the clauses for the input labelled transitions).
 Also, missing operators (conjunction, disjunction, and $\boxm{\alpha}\phi$) are derivable using classical negation; whereas in an intuitionistic modal logic they have independent interpretations.
-Classical \OM\ characterises late bisimilarity. \begin{corollary}[characterisation] $P \lsim Q$ if and only if, for all \OM\ formulae $\phi$, we have $P \Late \phi$ iff $Q \Late \phi$, according to the classical semantics for \OM\ in Fig.~\ref{figure:classicalOM}. \end{corollary} \begin{proof} Observe that the definition of $\diam{a(x)}\phi$ in Figure~\ref{figure:classicalOM} coincides with the late modality $\diam{a(x)}^L \phi$ in $\LM$.
+Classical \OM\ characterises late bisimilarity. \begin{cor}[characterisation] $P \lsim Q$ if and only if, for all \OM\ formulae $\phi$, we have $P \Late \phi$ iff $Q \Late \phi$, according to the classical semantics for \OM\ in Fig.~\ref{figure:classicalOM}. \end{cor} \begin{proof} Observe that the definition of $\diam{a(x)}\phi$ in Figure~\ref{figure:classicalOM} coincides with the late modality $\diam{a(x)}^L \phi$ in $\LM$.
 Also observe that, classically, $\neg\boxm{a(x)}\neg\phi$ is the ``basic'' diamond modality of Milner, Parrow and Walker~\cite{Milner93}; hence classical $\mathcal{OM}$ is classical $\LM$ extended with ``basic'' modalities.
-The original paper on modal logics for mobile processes establishes that, classical $\LM$ characterises late bisimilarity, and also $\LM$ extend with basic modalities has the same expressive power at $\LM$. \end{proof}
+That original paper on modal logics for the $\pi$-calculus establishes that, classical $\LM$ characterises late bisimilarity, and also $\LM$ extend with basic modalities has the same expressive power at $\LM$. \end{proof}